As dip for fruit and pretzels, this dark chocolate hummus is a surprising hit at parties and showers. It’s perfect for entertaining!

 Ingredients

-- ¼ cup maple syrup or agave syrup, to taste
+• ¼ cup maple syrup or agave syrup, plus more to taste

-- ½ cup cocoa powder (Dutch process or dark chocolate, if desired)
+• ½ cup cocoa powder (Dutch process / dark chocolate cocoa powder, if desired)

 Instructions

-- Drain the chickpeas into a glass measuring cup and reserve.
+1. Drain the chickpeas into a glass measuring cup and reserve the can liquid (aquafaba).

-- To the bowl of a food processor, add the chickpeas, tahini, maple or agave syrup, cocoa powder, vanilla, kosher salt, and 2 tablespoons water or the water from the chickpea can (aquafaba).
+2. To the bowl of a food processor, add the chickpeas, tahini, maple or agave syrup, cocoa powder, vanilla, kosher salt, and 2 tablespoons aquafaba.
 Puree for 30 seconds, then scrape down the bowl.
-Taste; if necessary, add a bit more syrup to your liking.
-Add additional 1 to 2 tablespoons water and puree again to come to a creamy consistency.
+Taste; if necessary, add a bit more syrup to sweeten the taste even further.
+Add additional 1 to 2 tablespoons aquafaba and puree again to come to a creamy consistency.
 Store refrigerated for 7 to 10 days.

 Notes